Impact-Company-Logo-English Black-01-177x54

 Internal tools:

-• Specific requests from investors and customers;
+• Specific requests from investors and customers.

-Overall, the different governance bodies involved in the definition and monitoring of our Sustainability roadmap and programs (Schneider Sustainability Impact, SSI) are in charge of defining strategic mitigation programs in response to the risks and opportunities identified.
+Overall, the different governance bodies involved in the definition and monitoring of our Sustainability roadmap and programs (Schneider Sustainability Impact) are in charge of defining strategic mitigation programs in response to the risks and opportunities identified.
 Strategic programs defined at Group level are then cascaded into business divisions down to the sites for implementation.
 Each program of the SSI has a dedicated pilot in charge of driving the transformation and is sponsored at the Senior Vice President and Executive level to ensure management control and oversight.

-Universal Registration Document 2022 - Pages 89 to 91
+Universal Registration Document 2023 - Pages 81 to 87

 The Group has launched various trainings and campaigns targeting the board and all employees in order to further raise awareness on our risk management mechanisms.
 For the Board of Directors, the Group has started an initiative to enhance risk culture education across board members to ensure understanding of the Enterprise Risk Management framework.
 While for other employees, training sessions were organized to raise the maturity of risk owners and risk overseers through various communities.
 General employee awareness was also raised through videos and social media campaigns that communicates our risk management mechanisms.

-Universal Registration Document 2022 - Page 299
+Universal Registration Document 2023 - Page 324

-• As a world corporate leader in sustainability, we believe that what makes Schneider Electric stand out today and tomorrow is that it is an Impact company through 5 guiding principles:
+• As a world corporate leader in sustainability, we believe that what makes Schneider Electric stand out today and tomorrow is that it is an Impact company through 2 guiding principles:

-3. All ESG: to deliver sustainability in our entire value chain, we must combine a solid profitability with leading practice on all Environmental, Social, and Governance dimensions.
+All ESG: to deliver sustainability in our entire value chain, we must combine a solid profitability with leading practice on all Environmental, Social, and Governance dimensions.

-5. Model & Culture: the company’s operating model is set up to impact on all of the above at global and local levels.
+Model & Culture: the company’s operating model is set up to impact on all of the above at global and local levels.
 Our culture builds on strong and practiced values with the right talent and processes to be a leading purpose-led company.

-Universal Registration Document 2022 - Pages 30 to 33
+Universal Registration Document 2023 - Pages 30 to 33

-4. Services that bring benefits for circularity (prolonged asset lifetime and uptime, optimized maintenance operations, repair, and refurbish) and energy efficiency (to maintain operational performance of equipment and avoid a decrease of energy efficiency over time).
+• Services that bring benefits for circularity (prolonged asset lifetime and uptime, optimized maintenance operations, repair, and refurbish) and energy efficiency (to maintain operational performance of equipment and avoid a decrease of energy efficiency over time).

 Revenues derived from activities with fossil sectors and others are excluded, including Oil & Gas, coal mining, and fossil-power generation, in line with prevailing corporate responsibility reporting and sustainable finance practices, even though Schneider Electric’s technologies deliver resources and carbon efficiency in such sectors as well.
-In line with Schneider Electric’s strategy to phase out SF6 from offers by 2025, SF6-containing switchgear for medium voltage applications are also excluded.
+In line with Schneider Electric’s strategy to phase out SF6 from offers, SF6-containing switchgear for medium voltage applications are also excluded.
 In addition, neutral technologies such as signaling, racks and enclosures, access control, or emergency lighting are excluded.

 All revenues consolidated in financial accounts are taken into account.
 The calculation is based on revenues per line of business.
 The exclusion of fossil revenues is based on orders per customers’ end segment, with extrapolation to estimate the destination of transactional sales.

-Universal Registration Document 2022 - Pages 243 to 244
+Universal Registration Document 2023 - Pages 267 to 268

-Universal Registration Document 2022 - Pages 100 to 103
+Universal Registration Document 2023 - Pages 97 to 101

 • The methodology for calculating Taxonomy-eligible turnover, Capital Expenditure, and Operational Expenditure is detailed in the Group’s annual report.
-In a nutshell, regarding revenues, two main approaches are used:

-Universal Registration Document 2022 - Pages 253 to 263
+Universal Registration Document 2023 - Pages 277 to 281

 ESG performance and disclosure

-Another tool called Schneider Sustainability External and Relative Index (SSERI) measures the Group’s performance in 4 independent ESG ratings.
+Another tool called the Schneider Sustainability External and Relative Index (SSERI) measures the Group’s performance in 4 independent ESG ratings.

 Read our reports to see our performance through the years.

-Universal Registration Document 2022 - Pages 76 to 79
+Universal Registration Document 2023 - Pages 70 to 73

 • The SSI is the translation of our 6 long-term commitments into a selection of 11 highly transformative and innovative programs.
 Program results are published quarterly, audited annually, and linked to short-term incentive plans for the managers of the Group.
 A notable addition to the SSI in 2021 is the local aspect, aiming to deploy local actions in the 100+ markets where the Group operates in order to better empower all leaders and collaborators to unlock meaningful local impacts.

-Another tool has been created to maintain a high level of commitment and transparency in the actions taken by the Group: the SSE.
-This new tool brings balance between the innovative transformation plans of the SSI and the need to keep progressing on other long-lasting programs.
+The SSE brings balance between the innovative transformation plans of the SSI and the need to keep progressing on other long-lasting programs.
 In that spirit of continuous improvement, and in a holistic vision of sustainability, the SSE tracks annual progress with 25 quantitative KPIs, and some additional qualitative programs.
 Collectively, the SSI 11 Global Impacts and its Local Impact, as well as the 25 SSE programs, are the Group’s short-term sustainability roadmap and our contribution to the 17 UN Sustainable Development Goals.

-Universal Registration Document 2022 - Pages 77 to 81
+Universal Registration Document 2023 - Pages 71 to 77

-• Yes, annual short-term incentives for the Group’s executives and about 64,000 eligible employees are linked to the Schneider Sustainability Impact (SSI) performance since 2011.
+• Yes, annual short-term incentives for the Group’s executives and about 71,000 eligible employees are linked to the Schneider Sustainability Impact (SSI) performance since 2011.
 From 2019, the weight of the SSI criteria has increased from 6% to 20% in the collective part of the annual incentive, highlighting further the importance of ESG on Schneider Electric’s business agenda.
 In France, since 2012, the SSI has also been included in the profit-sharing incentive plan for the French entities, Schneider Electric Industries, and Schneider Electric France.
 The reduction in the occupational accidents severity rate is also considered in the profit-sharing incentive plans of 24 other French entities.

-Universal Registration Document 2022 - Page 220
+Universal Registration Document 2023 - Pages 236 to 237

-• Yes, Schneider Electric’s long-term incentive plan offers share ownership opportunities to the Group’s key talents and critical roles to align their rewards with the interests and experience of Schneider Electric shareholders.
+Schneider Electric’s long-term incentive plan offers share ownership opportunities to the Group’s key talents and critical roles to align their rewards with the interests and experience of Schneider Electric shareholders.
 Similar to the short-term incentive, a portion of the award under the long-term incentive plan is subject to the achievement of sustainability objectives.
 From 2020, the long-term sustainability performance is measured through the Schneider Sustainability External & Relative Index (SSERI), which accounts for 25%, a combination of external indices which cover a range of environmental, social, and governance indicators wider than and different from the SSI criteria included in the annual incentive plan.

-Universal Registration Document 2022 - Pages 384 to 388
+Universal Registration Document 2023 - Pages 414 to 425

+• The Schneider Sustainability External and Relative Index (SSERI) measures the long-term sustainability performance of the Group in terms of relative performance, through a combination of external indices which cover a range of environmental, social, and governance indicators wider than and different from the Schneider Sustainability Impact (SSI).
+The SSERI weighs 25% of the long-term incentives (LTI) performance criteria for about 3,000 Group leaders.
+Using external indices ensures that the sustainability priorities governing the assessment of the long-term sustainability performance of the Group are at all times those which matter the most to the stakeholders.
 As their content is dynamic and includes new and more relevant topics as they emerge, it forces participants to constantly anticipate the most demanding trends in global sustainability.
 The Board has selected some of the most challenging external indices which are objective, recognized, and independent, covering main geographies in line with the Group’s global footprint and which complement each other as they cover different sustainability dimensions:

-• Euronext Vigeo which covers environment, community involvement, business behavior, human rights, corporate governance, and human resources;
+• Euronext Vigeo which covers environment, community involvement, business behavior, human rights, corporate governance, and human resources.

-Universal Registration Document 2022 - Pages 264 to 269
+Universal Registration Document 2023 - Pages 424 to 425